You turn in bed for the hundredth time and look at the clock: it’s 3 am.

 So apart from working as an effective “add-on” to improve your sleep, Yoga Nidra also works as deep rest in and off itself.
 You might be surprised by its effects when practised as an afternoon break from work, a mid-morning boost, or an evening preparation for bed.

 Start Practising Today: Easy Instructions for Guided Meditation

 You might be thinking: okay, I just want to be able to sleep better, and this whole Yoga Nidra thing sounds great, but how can I do it?
 Where do I start?

 Yoga Nidra is by default a guided sleep meditation, and that’s part of the reason why it’s so powerful.
 By simply following the instructions, you allow your brain to stop thinking, and you can relax more deeply.
-Therefore, it might be helpful to either look for yoga nidra classes near you, or simply listen to a guided meditation online.
-You can find one after the instructions below.
+Therefore, it might be helpful to either look for yoga nidra classes near you, or simply listen to the guided meditation you can find after the instructions below.